 - Dishwasher – Add a cup of white vinegar to your dishwasher and run it through one cycle sans dishes.
 Do this monthly for the best upkeep results.

 - Washing Machine – Add a gallon of white vinegar to your washing machine.
 Run it through one cycle with hot water – no clothes!

 - Coffee Maker – Fill the water reservoir with white vinegar.
 Run it for one brewing cycle.
-Then run two more cycles with water to make sure the smell and taste of vinegar doesn’t linger.
+Then run two more cycles with water to make sure the smell and taste of vinegar don’t linger.